Landmark Federal Court Decision On Wireless Radiation Human Exposure Limits

 Summary of 2021 Court Ruling

-The Court ordered the FCC to provide a reasoned determination as to whether the record evidence justifies revising the 1996 RF limits—specifically directing the FCC to:
+The Court ordered the FCC to provide a reasoned determination as to whether the evidence sent to the agency (consisting of over 1000 comments which included reference to hundreds of scientific research papers reporting harmful effects) justifies maintaining the 1996 wireless radiation limits.

-- And to evaluate the environmental impacts of RF radiation on wildlife and ecosystems.
+3. And to evaluate the environmental impacts of RF radiation (wildlife, plants, trees, and animals).

 What were the key arguments?

-Since 1996, when the FCC established its exposure limits, the number of scientific reports reporting adverse effects has increased significantly.
+Since 1996, when the FCC established its exposure limits, the number of scientific publications reporting adverse health effects from wireless radiation exposure has increased significantly.

-Petitioners submitted over 11,000 pages of evidence—447 exhibits in 27 volumes— documenting science-based evidence submitted to the FCC reporting a broad range of health impacts linked to wireless exposures, including:
+Petitioners submitted over 11,000 pages of evidence to the FCC—447 exhibits in 27 volumes— documenting scientific research reporting a broad range of biological impacts linked to wireless exposures, including:

-The FCC had been provided extensive research and expert recommendations showing possible health and environmental harm, and yet it offered no explanation for why the non-cancer evidence – such as impacts to children, long-term exposure, reproduction, neurological effects, and environmental impacts — did not warrant further review or updated limits.
+Although the FCC was provided with extensive research and expert recommendations regarding health and environmental risks, it offered no explanation for why the evidence on non-cancer outcomes – such as impacts to children, reproduction, neurological effects, environmental impacts, and the effects of long-term exposure — did not warrant further review or updated limits.
 Because of this, the Court ruled that the FCC’s decision to keep its 1996 exposure limits was “arbitrary and capricious,” and that the FCC broke administrative law by failing to address all of the evidence it was required to consider.

 Timeline Leading Up To Lawsuit